SorinSoftware-Services/AurexisInterfaceLibary/Documentation.md

   Title = "Sorin Notification",
   Icon = "bell",
   ImageSource = "Lucide",
-  Content = "This is a Sorin-style notification."
+  Content = "This is a Test notification."
 })
 ```
 > Use notifications to inform users about actions or updates.
-> They fade automatically and use Sorin’s minimal style.
+> They fade automatically.

 ---